Best Intellectual Property Attorney in Dallas Texas

 A Dallas IP attorney builds your IP portfolio by identifying every asset worth protecting and creating a plan around it.
 Most businesses own more intellectual property than they realize.
 A strong portfolio turns those assets into long-term value.

+From there, your attorney prioritizes filings based on business goals.
 A good IP strategy grows with your business.
-Your attorney monitors competitors for potential infringement.
+Therefore, your attorney should monitor competitors for potential infringement.
 They file new applications as you launch products or enter new markets.
 They also handle IP licensing so others can use your assets while you earn revenue.

 International growth adds another layer.
 Your attorney files for international patent protection and extends trademarks through the Madrid Protocol.
 A Dallas IP attorney experienced in global markets keeps your portfolio covered worldwide.